fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/technical notes/hyper-v-linux-mint-setup.md

 Start-VM -Name $vmName
 ```

 Different virtual machines can be installed using the parameters in the above command.
-I’ll explain a bit more detailed what this command does.
+I'll explain a bit more detailed what this command does.

 ### Virtual Machine Settings

 When creating the virtual machine, we create it as Gen 2.
 Gen 2 allows Hyper-V to perform virtualization using the physical resources that the host machine also uses.
 If we had used Gen 1, the CPU, RAM, and other hardware would be in the virtualization layer, causing the virtual machine to slow down.

-Because the `SecureBoot` feature is not recommended on Linux machines, it’s disabled.
+Because the `SecureBoot` feature is not recommended on Linux machines, it's disabled.
 As a personal preference, I also disable the `Checkpoint` feature to make the virtual machine take up less space.
 The disadvantage of this is that Hyper-V cannot receive checkpoints, so a restore operation cannot be performed later.

 ### Disk Block Size Adjustment